 I loved that company, and I loved the team.
 Although the concept of work-life balance didn’t exist, it was invigorating to see your efforts directly impact something larger than yourself, hopefully making those stock options worth something someday.
-I got to help build the team from a group of 10 to 50 at one point, and was proud of everything they were able to accomplish.
+I got build the team from a group of 10 to 50+ at one point.
 I loved working with them, and felt we were building something of serious value – and I don’t just mean the software.

 This was kind of a perfect-storm scenario.
 Ever since I joined, the CEO promised that a Series A (a round of investor funding) was just around the corner.
 She would use this to justify us living together and working out of the house (can’t change that until we have our next round of investing!) or our wages being too low to technically be considered wages (the term “stipend” was liberally applied).
 Still, these things did gradually improve, even though the funding didn’t come.
 Instead, the customers did, slowly but surely.

 That said, 3 years later we were still told that Series A was just around the corner.
 Every few months, the CEO would share a quick update: “meeting with some very exciting VCs up in San Francisco this week,” or “going out to dinner with [insert high-profile investor here] tonight to close our Series A!”
 Three years and she never yielded – Series A would come.
 But tangible timelines would not.